 - Limiting the use of aerosol-generating instruments unless necessary

-- Disinfecting hypochlorous acid sprays between patients and daily fogging of the entire office (EPA-certified to kill SARS-CoV-2)
+- Disinfecting hypochlorous acid sprays between patients (EPA-certified to kill SARS-CoV-2)

 - Extended and staggered appointment times to accommodate additional disinfection protocols and minimize contact between patients